 We include beings we care for, those we don’t care for, and those we don’t care about.
 We even include ourselves!

 Naturally, it’s easier to generate these positive wishes for our parents (in most cases), our children, our pets, our teachers, our friends.
 In that case, maitri or loving kindness flows unimpeded.

 It is challenging to generate that kind of attitude toward people we are indifferent to and it is very challenging indeed to generate it toward people we don’t like.

 To prepare the ground for practicing maitri, it can be helpful to consider that the way in which we categorize other beings will change over time, sometimes very quickly, sometimes more slowly.
 Whatever we experience is subject to impermanence.

-For example an anonymous person we meet in the supermarket can become our lover and later on can become our wife and later on become our not so welcome (in some cases) ex-wife!
+For example, an anonymous person we meet in the supermarket can become our lover and later on can become your wife and later on become your not so welcome (in some cases) ex-wife!
 We have gone through all three categories with one person.